ahoxus/ahoxus.github.io/index.md

 # freedom with harmony

-**ahoxus** is a group of people living and working together to improve our reality.
+**ahoxus** is a plan for a group of people to live and work together towards the improvement of our reality.

+and the sentence above should be carefully crafted and a bit ambiguous on purpose. "our reality" means both of the group and of everyone, for instance.

-the project is loosely based in tamera's healing biotope, with all the science and political theory, but none of the pseudo science that usually surrounds similar projects.
+the project is loosely based in tamera's healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map).

 think of a tiny country in a small piece of land, without any army. or perhaps imagine a self sustainable (rather than sustained, we don't plan to be off the grid, just to be able to, if needed) "community-reserve", in the sense we want to be treated at least like a natural reserve.

-our core principles move around:
+# core principles

+## unreliable mind

-- being really aware how the human mind, mainly the brain, is unreliable. optical and auditory illusions are a couple of simple examples of how it consistently malfunctions. and, still...
+we strive for being really aware how the human mind, mainly the brain, is unreliable. optical and auditory illusions are a couple of simple examples of how it consistently malfunctions. and, still...

+## perfect reality

-- reality is perfect as it is. filled with imperfections. acceptance of the harmony and balance of the existence brings us the peace of mind and freedom to work towards a better home for everyone of us.
+reality is perfect as it is. filled with imperfections. acceptance of the harmony and balance of the existence brings us the peace of mind and freedom to work towards a better home for everyone of us.

+in reality, everything exists, even a pink flying elephant. but it isn't real, unlike gravity. we strive to explain, philosophically and within a simple language, what makes something exist in reality.

+## hard life

-- yes, life is hard. death is imminent. destruction is part of it. live with it. but focus on life. every kind. be always kind. and happy.
+yes, life is hard. death is imminent. destruction is part of it. live with it. but focus on life. every kind. be always kind. and happy.

+# many more principles

+## paradoxical language

-- language is way too complex and [deceiving in many ways](https://curiosity.com/topics/is-communication-really-80-percent-nonverbal-curiosity/). especially human language. we can only really ever communicate at a ridiculously [low rate equivalent to 39bps](https://curiosity.com/topics/no-matter-how-fast-languages-are-spoken-they-all-transmit-information-at-the-same-rate-curiosity/), and that's under ideal conditions (which actually is speaking without seeing each other). any other way, the rate will probably drop. it's a speed achieved by the very first computers in the 1950s. yet, it's by far our best and even only way to communicate effectively. everything else, including body language, is "exponentially" more complex and deceiving! when we seem to "sync" in communication is because we can use any language/protocol to get on the same "page" inside each one of us, like accessing the same link in 2 computers, using just the bits of information in a link to open up that same page, and nothing else.
+it is way too complex and [deceiving in many ways](https://curiosity.com/topics/is-communication-really-80-percent-nonverbal-curiosity/). especially human language.

+we can only really ever communicate at a ridiculously [low rate equivalent to 39bps](https://curiosity.com/topics/no-matter-how-fast-languages-are-spoken-they-all-transmit-information-at-the-same-rate-curiosity/), and that's under ideal conditions (which actually is speaking without seeing each other). any other way, the rate will probably drop.

+that's a speed achieved by the very first computers in the 1950s. yet, it's by far our best and even only way to communicate effectively. everything else, including body language, is "exponentially" more complex and deceiving! when we seem to "sync" in communication is because we can use any language/protocol to get on the same "page" inside each one of us, like accessing the same link in 2 computers, using just the bits of information in a link to open up that same page, and nothing else.

+## philosophy, science and pseudoness

+to us, philosophy is on the edge of science. it's our logical faith in unprovable things. it can only be contested by pure logic. which often might fall back to math, but we consider computer binary logic to be even more fundamental.

+science is the real top down approach to philosophy, in a way. it's also, probably, our best way to test reality. a hard set of tools, that needs to be as skeptical as possible to be effective. and still fails way too often.

+and pseudoscience is harmful. we avoid it, at big costs. please, let us know if you spot any big topic unlisted. it's safe to take wikipedia's list.

-# carpe diem
+## carpe diem

 wisdom is applied knowledge. as such, understanding a new concept of the mind by itself already brings wisdom.